 The story of hidden valley (Natures Garden)

-Hidden Valley is part of the Blakemore Park agricultural Estate in West Gloucestershire set in a landscape of hilldside pasture, ancient woodland, hazel groves and small lakes.
+Hidden Valley is part of the Blakemore Park agricultural Estate in West Gloucestershire set in a valley landscape of hillside pasture, ancient woodland, hazel groves and small lakes.

 Traditionally it grazed sheep and had outdoor Gloucester Old Spot pigs that rummaged in the oak woodland for the acorns.

 It lies in a valley that runs off May Hill and is hidden from sight.
-It comprises hillsides rising several hundred feet with spectacular viewing points, pockets of ancient woodland, small lakes, and Gloucestershire Apple and Blaisdon plum Orchard and wild flower meadows.
+It comprises hill sides rising several hundred feet with spectacular viewing points, pockets of ancient woodland, small lakes, and a large Gloucestershire Apple and Blaisdon plum Orchard plus a wild flower meadow.

 The old farmhouse has a sensory garden with a bullrush pool.